What is Work Integrated Learning (WIL)?

 Learn more about the benefits of WIL and experiential learning in our ‘Effective Experiential Learning’ whitepaper

-In situations where real-world work experience may not be possible, or carry too much risk, work simulations enable students to apply their academic learning in an environment designed to approximate the real one as closely as possible.
+In situations where real-world work experience may not be possible or carry too much risk, work simulations enable students to apply their academic learning in an environment designed to approximate the real one as closely as possible.
 These activities usually involve using industry-specific activities, technology or equipment in a way that simulates the work environment’s complexities.
-Examples include university law students practicing in moot courts and trainee pilots using flight simulators.
+Examples include university law students practising in moot courts and trainee pilots using flight simulators.

 This approach allows a student or group of students to build skills by partnering with an industry or community mentor.
 For example, a communications student might enter a mentoring relationship with a working journalist.
 Students can benefit from their mentor’s workplace experience, practical knowledge, and feedback about their performance.

-The benefits of work integrated learning – for students
+The benefits of work-integrated learning – for students

-Work integrated learning has a plethora of benefits for students.
+Work-integrated learning has a plethora of benefits for students.
 Just some of them include: